xxnado/Olympics-Data-Tableau-Project/README.md

 ## Get a First Impression

-Here are screenshots of the three dashboards we created (for questions 1-3) to give you a first impression before downloading any files.
+Here are screenshots of the three dashboards created (for questions 1-3) to give you a first impression before downloading any files.

 [Dashboard 1 - Screenshot](additionalContent/Dashboard1.png)